carlmontanari/scrapli/README.md

       the "core" drivers.
 Next, the `NetworkDriver` abstract base class inherits from `GenericDriver` This `NetworkDriver` isn't really meant to be used directly though (hence why it is an ABC), but to be further extended and built upon instead.
-As this library is focused on interacting with network devices, an example scrapli driver (built on the `NetworkDriver`) would be the `IOSXE` driver -- to, as you may have guessed , interact with devices running Cisco's IOS-XE operating system.
+As this library is focused on interacting with network devices, an example scrapli driver (built on the `NetworkDriver`) would be the `IOSXEDriver` -- to, as you may have guessed , interact with devices running Cisco's IOS-XE operating system.